 Some people prefer to take it easy on their holiday, regardles of their age.
-For those ‘carpe diem’ means: breathe and feel every moment, use every opportunity to relax, to enjoy the nature, the ambiance, the food, the music, the art…rather than throwing themselves off the mountain hanging off the zip line, or jumping over the river rapids.
+For those ‘carpe diem’ means: breathe and feel every moment, use every opportunity to relax, to enjoy the nature, the ambiance, the food, the music, the art, meet the locals…rather than throwing themselves off the mountain hanging off the zip line, or jumping over the river rapids.
 This blog is for those who are still young at heart and who want to see new things, but in a relaxed, ‘take it all in’ manner.

 I am so happy to write about this – as I like to travel this way myself.
 Age is really not so important here, but rather our preferences.
 However, I decided to name this blog this way to attract the attention of the ‘wise’ who know the value of taking it easy and being comfortable.

 I thought for a long time which tours to include – to find the perfect three.
 There definitely needs to be one sea tour – because Croatia is a sea destination!
 We must have a tour for those who like to stay in the city and enjoy history, art & good food.
 And one for those who prefer green natural sites, birds chirping and waterfall relaxing sounds.
 Lucky, Split has it all – now I just need to think really well, and narrow it to three best options!